 im. prefix: e.g. inputs, outputs, tuning systems, processors, and synthesisers.

-Upload this code to Bela, or use a Raspberry Pi with an Arduino-type device connected.
+Upload the resulting code to Bela, or use a Raspberry Pi or laptop with an Arduino-type MIDI device connected.

 This is for our current demo setup for desktops/RPi.
 Deken release coming soon!
 Some experience and/or time investment is required for these installations while we compile better instructions.

 We recommend using Patchbox OS for Raspberry Pi installations - once installed, follow the instructions below.

-- On a Mac, you may need to right-click on the downloaded application to open it.
+- On a Mac, you may need to right-click on the downloaded application to open it without a security warning..

 Find a list of objects by opening